- Offered as:

 - Scholarships and financial aid

-For language students
+For all students at WSU

 The School of Languages, Cultures, and Race awards numerous scholarships annually for new students, continuing students, and those pursuing study abroad.

-What you can do with a degree in foreign languages and cultures
+What you can do with a degree in foreign languages and cultures:

-- Health and social services
+- Translation and interpreting services

 - Customs and immigration